llm-bible/llm-bible.github.io/_publications/zeng2025grounding.markdown

 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2502.14922"}
   - {name: "Code", url: "https://github.com/zhijie-group/SIFT"}
-tags: ['RAG', 'Training Techniques', 'Has Code', 'Efficiency and Optimization']
+tags: ['RAG', 'Training Techniques', 'Efficiency and Optimization', 'Has Code']
 ---
 This paper identifies the misinterpretation of the context can be a significant issue during the reasoning process of large language models,